 It is easy to connect heterogeneous systems like on-premise and cloud infrastructure units using cloud object storage.
-Using the data erasure technique, you can avoid node failures and security gaps.
+Using the data erasure technique, it is possible to avoid node failures and security gaps.
 Object storage on the cloud is the obvious solution to the low-scalability limitation of on-premises systems.

 Distributed File System vs Object Storage